Sovereign-Labs/sovereign-book/src/3-2-instrumenting-logging.md

 The SDK uses the [`tracing`](https://docs.rs/tracing/latest/tracing/) crate for structured logging, providing rich context and efficient filtering.

+**Important**: Logs are emitted immediately when generated and are NOT rolled back if a transaction reverts.
+This means failed transactions will still have their logs recorded, which is useful for debugging or monitoring why transactions failed.

 ## Basic Logging Patterns

 ```rust